Gerardus Mercator: Epitaph and legacy

-Mercator was buried in the church of St. Salvatore in Duisburg where a memorial was erected about fifty years after his death.
+Mercator was buried in the church of St. Salvatore in Duisburg, where a memorial was erected about fifty years after his death.
 The main text of the epitaph is a summary of his life lauding him as "the foremost mathematician of his time who crafted artistic and accurate globes showing the heaven from the inside and the Earth from the outside ... greatly respected for his wide erudition, particularly in theology, and famous on account of his piety and respectability in life."
 In addition, on the base of the memorial, there is an epigram:

-Following Mercator's death his family prepared the Atlas for publication—in four months.
-It was hoped for source of the income that was needed to support them.
-This work entailed supplementing the maps of the 1585 and 1589 with 28 unpublished maps of Mercator covering the northern countries, creating four maps of the continents and a world map, the printing of Mercator's account of the creation and finally the addition of eulogies and Walter Ghim's biography of Mercator.
+Following Mercator's death, his family prepared the Atlas for publication in four months.
+They hoped for it to become a source of the income that was needed to support them.
+This work entailed supplementing the maps of 1585 and 1589 with 28 unpublished maps of Mercator covering the northern countries, creating four maps of the continents and a world map, the printing of Mercator's account of the creation and finally the addition of eulogies and Walter Ghim's biography of Mercator.
 The title itself provides Mercator's definition of a new meaning for the word "Atlas": Atlas Sive Cosmographicae Meditationes de Fabrica Mundi et Fabricati Figura which may be translated as "Atlas or cosmographical meditations upon the fabric of the world and the figure of the fabrick'd, or, more colloquially, as Atlas or cosmographical meditations upon the creation of the universe, and the universe as created."
 Over the years Mercator's definition of atlas has become simply A collection of maps in a volume.

 The atlas was not an immediate success.
 One reason may have been that it was incomplete: Spain was omitted and there were no detailed maps outside Europe.
-Rumold avowed that a second volume would attend to these deficiencies but it was not forthcoming and the whole project lost momentum; Rumold, who was 55 years old in 1595, was in decline and died in 1599.
-His family did produce another edition in 1602 but only the text was reset, there were no new maps.
-Another reason for the failure of the Atlas was the strength of the continuing sales of the Theatrum Orbis Terrarum of Abraham Ortelius.
+Rumold avowed that a second volume would attend to these deficiencies, but it was not forthcoming and the whole project lost momentum; Rumold, who was 55 years old in 1595, was in decline and died in 1599.
+His family did produce another edition in 1602, but only the text was reset; there were no new maps.
+Another reason for the failure of the Atlas was the strength of the continuing sales of the Theatrum Orbis Terrarum by Abraham Ortelius.
 Alongside the sumptuous maps of that book Mercator's un-ornamented new maps looked very unattractive.
-Despite the death of Ortelius in 1598 the Theatrum flourished: in 1602 it was in its thirteenth Latin edition as well as editions in Dutch, Italian, French, German and Spanish.
+Despite the death of Ortelius in 1598, the Theatrum flourished: in 1602 it was in its thirteenth Latin edition as well as editions in Dutch, Italian, French, German and Spanish.
 The Mercator atlas seemed destined for oblivion.